Jerry Saltz

-Jerry Saltz (born February 19, 1951, in Chicago, Illinois) is an American art critic.
+Jerry Saltz (born February 19, 1951) is an American art critic.
 Since 2006, he has been senior art critic and columnist for New York magazine.
 Formerly the senior art critic for The Village Voice, he received the Pulitzer Prize for Criticism in 2018 and was nominated for the award in 2001 and 2006.
 Saltz served as a visiting critic at School of Visual Arts, Columbia University, Yale University, and The School of the Art Institute of Chicago and the New York Studio Residency Program, and was the sole advisor for the 1995 Whitney Biennial.

 Saltz is the recipient of three honorary doctorates, including from the School of the Art Institute of Chicago in 2008 and Kansas City Art Institute in 2011.

-Early life
+Early life and education

 Saltz was born in Oak Park, before moving to River Forest, Illinois.
 His mother died when he was ten years old.
 Shortly after he recalls a memorable trip to the Art Institute of Chicago, where he discovered, "Everything here is telling a story, everything here has a code, has a language—and I’m going to learn this whole language and I’m going to know the story."
-He is Jewish.

 Saltz moved to the inner city and attended the School of the Art Institute of Chicago from 1970 to 1975 before dropping out.

+Career

-He worked briefly at Jan Cicero Gallery before co-founding, with Barry Holden and artists from the Art Institute of Chicago, N.A.M.E.
+Saltz worked briefly at Jan Cicero Gallery before co-founding, with Barry Holden and artists from the Art Institute of Chicago, N.A.M.E.
 Gallery, an artist-run gallery.
 Saltz moved to New York City in 1980.

 Art criticism

 Since 2006, Saltz has been senior art critic and columnist for New York magazine.
-Formerly the senior art critic for The Village Voice, he has also contributed to Art in America, Flash Art International, Frieze, and Modern Painters, among other art publications.
+Formerly the senior art critic for The Village Voice, he has also contributed to Art in America, Flash Art International, Frieze, and Modern Painters, Vulture.com among other art publications.

 In an article in Artnet magazine, Saltz codified his outlook: "All great contemporary artists, schooled or not, are essentially self-taught and are de-skilling like crazy.
 I don't look for skill in art...Skill has nothing to do with technical proficiency...
 I'm interested in people who rethink skill, who redefine or reimagine it: an engineer, say, who builds rockets from rocks."
 In 2008 Saltz said, "I'm looking for what the artist is trying to say and what he or she is actually saying, what the work reveals about society and the timeless conditions of being alive".

 In Seeing Out Loud, his collection of Village Voice columns published in 2003, he said he considers himself the kind of critic that Peter Plagens calls a "goalie," someone who says "It's going to have to be pretty good to get by me."

 Saltz has cited Manny Farber's "termite art" and Joan Didion's "Babylon" as well as other wide-ranging systemic metaphors for the art world.
 Although he's defended the art market, he's also called out faddy market behavior and the fetish for youth, saying "the art world eats its young."